CryoVR/CryoVR_Vitrobot/README.md

 CryoVR
 =======================
 CryoVR is an open-source VR training application focus on simulating CryoEM instruments.

 If you have any interest in our project, please visit https://www.purdue.edu/cryovr/ and https://www.youtube.com/channel/UCLz1-9J1nHSp0VK5aCH3ZFw to get more information and resource!

+This project is based on SomTemplate_VR

+Getting up and running
 ---------------------
 Few steps before enjoying the VR experience: